sleepjie/Valanar/Valanar Superdocument.md

 - **1903BR** - The Primordial Sacrifice
 	The Primordial Dragons are wiped out as the material plane is assaulted by the Greater Fiends.
 Their
 - **1900BR** - The Desolation of Malyria
+	The nation of Malyria is obliterated as a magical cataclysm sunders the  and permanently destroys
 - **1000BR** - Nassau Finishes Construction
 - **850BR** - Fall of Doyverd
 	The world's largest empire crumbles as the